How to Use Began or Begun (Explained, With Examples)

 What’s the past tense of “begin”?

-The word (and verb) to begin (present tense), means “to start doing something; to do the first part of something”, as stated by the Oxford Learner’s Dictionary.
-Without further delay, let us begin today’s lesson on this irregular verb form: begin/began/begun.
+The word (and verb) begin, means “to start doing something; to do the first part of something”, as stated by the Oxford Learner’s Dictionary.
+Please, let us begin today’s lesson on this highly common, irregular verb form in English.

 Present Past Future